tikv/website/content/docs/5.1/develop/rawkv/get-put-delete.md

 ---
-title: Put Get Delete
+title: Get, Put and Delete
-description: How to use RawKV's basic operations such as Put, Get, and Delete.
+description: How to use RawKV's basic operations such as Get, Put and Delete.
 menu:
     "5.1":
         parent: RawKV
         weight: 1
 ---

-This document walks you through how to use RawKV's basic operations such as `Put`, `Get` and `Delete`.
+This document walks you through how to use RawKV's basic operations such as `Get`, `Put` and `Delete`.

 ## Java